blue-build/images-website/README.md

 ### Set up local environment

 To get started, you only need to install `pnpm` and optionally `just`.
+In the future, I might provide a distrobox/container image with the environment I use.

 1. Clone the project and cd into it.
 2. Run `pnpm install` to install to install the deps.